Azure/ResourceModules/docs/wiki/Upgrade from 0.3.1 to 0.4.0.md

 -	additional deployments in the dependency pipeline

 ## NamePrefix in settings.json
 A change that affects all modules is the introduction of the `namePrefix` property in the local `settings.json` file.
-This prefix is used to replace any placeholder such as `<<namePrefix>>` in any parameter file deployed in the CI pipelines.
+This prefix is used to simplify the introduction of a "personalized" resource name prefix, avoiding the chance of name conflict with other users.

 When migrating, this change should be introduced before or together with the update of the [individual modules](#parameter-file-name-prefix), as their parameter files make have use of this placeholder.